Cloud-by-cloud Multiphase Investigation of the Circumgalactic Medium of Low-redshift Galaxies: DISCUSSION

 In the introduction, we discussed the expected trends in galaxy metallicities, anticipating higher metallicities along the minor axis and lower metallicities along the major axis.
 This expectation is based on both intuition and simulations, particularly those presented in the study of \citet{peroux2020}.
 We also pointed out that no such trend was identified in the analysis conducted by \citetalias{Pointon2019} on the same galaxy sample as the one examined in the present paper. \citetalias{Pointon2019} delved into several potential reasons for this lack of agreement with simple models of the CGM, emphasizing that simple models of the CGM do not apply, those with bipolar outflows and cold-mode accretion in the disk plane.
 For instance, regions with high metallicity gas can arise close to the major axis due to the recycling of metal-enriched gas from outflows.
 Additionally, large wind opening angles might dilute metallicities along the minor axis.
 Furthermore, they pointed out that the signature of outflows would likely be more prominent at higher redshifts than in our current sample, which is limited to $z \lesssim 0.7$. \citetalias{Pointon2019} also suggested that low-metallicity gas might accrete along filaments that are not aligned with the major axis of the galaxy.
 Despite the various plausible explanations for the lack of a trend, the results of \citetalias{Pointon2019} were limited by their characterization of each sightline by just a single metallicity.

 To compare the \citetalias{Pointon2019} results with the CMBM method, we show the derived metallicities, densities, and $N({\hi})$ for the different clouds along each sightline in Fig.~\ref{fig:comparisonP19}.
 The single-valued properties or limits derived for each system by \cite{Pointon2019} are shown as a magenta cross.
 A typical sightline through a galaxy has several clouds in PIE and one TDP--High cloud, and perhaps half also have one or more TDP--Low clouds.
 The ranges of metallicities and densities can be up to two orders of magnitude along a single galaxy sightline.
-This reflects the fact that most sightlines pass through different parts of a galaxy, potentially having contributions in absorption from outer disk, halo, outflows, recycled accretion, tidal streams, satellite galaxies, etc. The single average metallicities are not systematically larger or smaller than the range of multi-cloud modelling results, showing that the situation is complicated, but that the single average value is not particularly representative of any of the gas clouds.
+This reflects the fact that most sightlines pass through different parts of a galaxy, potentially having contributions in absorption from outer disk, halo, outflows, recycled accretion, tidal streams, satellite galaxies, etc. We find that in most cases, the \citetalias{Pointon2019} metallicities and densities are consistent within the range of our values.
+However, the single average metallicities are not systematically larger or smaller than the range of multi-cloud modelling results, showing that the situation is complicated.
+The single average value is not particularly representative of any of the gas clouds.
 The total system $N({\hi})$ values from \citetalias{Pointon2019} are often consistent with the value for the highest $N({\hi})$ cloud in the system using CMBM.
 The main cause for the differences in derived metallicities between our approach and \citetalias{Pointon2019} is that it is not typical for all of the {\hi} to be associated with all of the metal line column.